Greenwich Village: Health

 As of 2018, preterm births are more common in Greenwich Village and SoHo than in other places citywide, though births to teenage mothers are less common.
 In Greenwich Village and SoHo, there were 91 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 1 teenage birth per 1,000 live births (compared to 19.3 per 1,000 citywide), though the teenage birth rate is based on a small sample size.
 Greenwich Village and SoHo have a low population of residents who are uninsured.
 In 2018, this population of uninsured residents was estimated to be 4%, less than the citywide rate of 12%, though this was based on a small sample size.

 The concentration of fine particulate matter, the deadliest type of air pollutant, in Greenwich Village and SoHo is 0.0095 mg/m3, more than the city average.
 Sixteen percent of Greenwich Village and SoHo residents are smokers, which is more than the city average of 14% of residents being smokers.
 In Greenwich Village and SoHo, 4% of residents are obese, 3% are diabetic, and 15% have high blood pressure, the lowest rates in the city—compared to the citywide averages of 24%, 11%, and 28% respectively.
 In addition, 5% of children are obese, the lowest rate in the city, compared to the citywide average of 20%.

-Ninety-six percent of residents eat some fruits and vegetables every day, which is more than the city's average of 87%.
+96% of residents eat some fruits and vegetables every day, which is more than the city's average of 87%.
 In 2018, 91% of residents described their health as "good", "very good", or "excellent", more than the city's average of 78%.
 For every supermarket in Greenwich Village and SoHo, there are 7 bodegas.

 The nearest major hospitals are the Bellevue Hospital Center and NYU Langone Medical Center in Kips Bay, and NewYork-Presbyterian Lower Manhattan Hospital in the Civic Center area.
 In addition, Beth Israel Medical Center in Stuyvesant Town operated until 2025.